SoftUni-Internal/interactive-content/EN/11-QA-Introduction/05-Testing.md

 ## What is Black Box Testing?
 Black box testing is a form of software testing during which the functionality of an application is tested **without looking at the code** or **internal structure**.

-Any test which examines the interface of the application is considered black box testing.
+Any test which examines the interface of the application is considered black-box testing.

 There is a wide range of test types that fall under this category of testing, **including**: